yosriady/serverless-auth/README.md

 }
 ```

-In order to pass the authorization check, you will need to supply a valid token in your `Authorization` request header.
+In order to pass the *authentication* check, you will need to supply a valid JWT in your `Authorization` request header when making calls to a protected endpoint.

+In order to pass the *authorization* check, you will need a JWT belonging to a user with valid permissions.
+For this example, the user `Cthon98` is authorized to access `GET /pangolins`; `AzureDiamond` is not.

 ## Setup